-The Virunga conservation area, also known as the Virunga massif or the Virunga ranges, is an enormous block of land that spans across Uganda, Rwanda and D.R.
-Congo and includes a prime population of Africa’s finest and most distinctive flora and fauna as well as unique geography.
+The Virunga conservation area, sometimes referred to as Virunga massif or the Virunga ranges, is an enormous block of land that spans across Rwanda, Uganda as well as the Democratic Republic of Congo and includes a prime population of Africa’s finest and most distinctive flora and fauna as well as unique geography.

 Natively translated as “Ibirunga” in Kinyarwanda language, the Virunga region extends to include three of Africa’s famous national parks, including Volcanos national park in North-western Rwanda, Mgahinga national park in the south west of Uganda and Virunga national park in Eastern D.R.
 Congo.